Chapter 57 BWV 172 Erschallet, ihr Lieder, erklinget, ihr Saiten!

 The closing chorale does not present us with similar enigmas.
 Bach used the melody elsewhere, most notably in Cs 1 and 49, each time presented differently.
 It is particularly well chosen, not only as the selected verse confirms the cantata′s theme but because the melody fits this particular stanza like a glove.
 The pleading quality of—-take me kindly—-is encapsulated by the consecutive minims and the following phrase, orbiting around two notes, is suggestive of the encircling and protecting Divine arms.
 The last phrase, a complete octave descending from the upper to the lower keynote, seems perfectly chosen for the final, satisfactory avowal—-I come, invited, through Your Word.

 The first lines of this verse focus upon God′s joyful light, friendly and inviting, through which Christ may refresh us all.
-It is probably this image which suggested to Bach the adding of an additional melodic line played by the flute doubling violin.
+It may well have been this image which suggested to Bach the adding of an additional melodic line played by the flute doubling violin.
 It is rhythmically quite complex, starting modestly enough but quickly evolving into a series of suspensions and semi-quaver groups.
 It has an indefinably ethereal quality about it.

 Perhaps its implied message is that nothing coming directly from God is simple or fully fathomable by Man.
 We simply need to note, enjoy, praise and ultimately believe.